lifeomic/one-query/README.md

 message; // Message
 ```

-Queries performed using this hook are cached independently, just as if they had been performed individually using `useQuery`.
+Queries performed using this hook are cached independently, just as if they had been performed individually using `useAPIQuery`.

 #### `isFetching`